 Exclusive use Groups

-Nile Safari Lodge is ideal for groups, not matter what the occasion.
-Looking to celebrate something special with friends and loved ones, or trying to find the ultimate company team building getaway?
-With large open spaces for relaxing in, to almost any activity that the team of over 25 staff can organise at the drop of a cap.
+Nile Safari Lodge is ideal for groups, no matter what the occasion.
+Looking to celebrate something special with friends and loved ones, or trying to find the ultimate company team-building getaway?
+With large open spaces for relaxing in, to almost any activity that the team of over 40 staff can organise at the drop of a cap.

 Hire Nile Safari Lodge exclusively for anniversary celebrations, birthdays or any type of gathering where you might like the place to yourselves!
 Exclusive use of Nile Safari Lodge is quoted per night for use of all 8 bandas and facilities.
 Exclusive use rates usually apply when booking seven or more bandas.

 Virtually all visitors to Uganda will need a visa to enter the country.
 UK and Irish citizens travelling to Uganda can apply for their visa in advance online using the Ugandan e-visa portal: https://www.ivisa.com/uganda-visa-application.
 Visas are generally issued within two working days.
 Please note that the e-visa system only accepts Debit cards and is roughly US$50 per person.

 Visitors are also required to have at least two blank pages in their passport which must be valid for 6 months beyond your expected departure date from Uganda.
 As advice can change on a regular basis we recommend you check with the advice issued by your government’s State Department or Foreign Office before you set off on your journey.

 Babies and children are very welcome to stay at Nile Safari Lodge and are able to join their parents on daily game drives.
 We have cradles and extra beds available on site, children of all ages must be under parental supervision at all times whilst in the lodge.

 - A child?
 A guest aged 5 to 18

 - An adult?
 A guest aged 18 years and over

 Children and additional adults are charged as follows: